hochgi/cassandra-migrate-keyspace-from-cluster/README.md

 ```

+You can configure the cassandra data directory with ENV varibale DATA_DIR.
+By default, it's set to `/var/lib/cassandra`

 You can have a list of your keyspace with `desccribe keyspaces`

 Transfer the tar file to one of the node of the new cluster.